-One bedroom, one bathroom, one garden, one kitchen… now my walk-in wardrobe, and one woman taking her first steps into a salvage yard.
+One bedroom, one bathroom, one garden, one kitchen…which was transformed into a walk-in wardrobe, and one woman taking her first steps into sustainability (and salvage yards).

-One foot in fashion, one foot in salvage, often up to my knees in reclaimed building materials, but refusing to part with my knee-high boots, whilst dancing in mud with reclaimed radiators from the roaring 20s.
-I started to question, are these industries really so different?
-Both can be intimidating, but as soon as you cross the facade, you find the heart of great stories.
-The reason I fell for fashion PR in the first place.
+One foot in fashion, one foot in salvage, often up to my knees in reclaimed building materials, but refusing to part with my knee-high tassel boots, whilst dancing in mud with reclaimed radiators from the roaring 20s.